Logo Icon

 • Question 6: If P = 8000, Time = 3 years, Rate of Interest = 1%, 2%, and 3%.
 Find CI – SI =?

-• Question 7: The differences between Simple interest and compound interest on a certain sum of money at 5% for 2 years are Rs.
+• Question 7: The difference between simple interest and compound interest on a certain sum of money at 5% for 2 years is Rs.
 3. Find the sum.

 • Question 8: If the difference between Compound interest and simple interest on a certain sum of money at 5% p.a. for 3 years is Rs.
 122. Find the sum.